Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/classes-and-objects/_index.md

 saitama_savings_acc.deposit(500)
 saitama_savings_acc.withdraw(320)
 ```

+### super()
+In a child class, a parent class can be referred to with the use of the `super()` function.
+The super function returns a temporary object of the superclass (parent class) that allows access to all of its methods to its child class.
+There's no need to specify the parent class name to access its methods.
+This function can be used both in single and multiple inheritances.

 ## Overriding
 If a child class defines a method with the same name as a method in the parent class, the child class method will override the parent class method, thus the child class method be implemented.